michalCapo/libro/README.md

 - Local addresses: `localhost`, `127.0.0.1`, `0.0.0.0`, `[::1]`, `[::]`

 Local addresses (`localhost`, `127.0.0.1`, `0.0.0.0`, IPv6 loopback) automatically use `http://`.
 All other addresses default to `https://`.

+### Browsing History
+Browsed URLs are persisted to the database with timestamps and titles.
+History entries can be individually deleted or cleared entirely via WebSocket actions.

 ### Smart Terminal Icons
 Terminal applications display real brand icons for known commands instead of generic initials.
 Icons are resolved by matching the base command name (handling prefixes like `sudo`, `env`, and full paths).
 Known commands include neovim, vim, claude, node, python, docker, git, go, rust, ruby, kubernetes, terraform, tmux, and many more — sourced from Simple Icons CDN.
 Generic categories (shells, monitoring tools, build tools) use Material Design icons.
 Unknown commands fall back to the original colored gradient letter icon.